 Start

-Firstly, the Start menu makes a welcome return since it's retirement in Windows 8, and this time it's better than ever.
-Not only does it contain your applications and most recently used programs as before, it now additionally shows tiles which are user define icons you can configure to access programs, websites and apps more easily.
-This means that your most used shortcuts are never more than a click away.
+Firstly, the Start menu has made a welcome return since its retirement in Windows 8; this time, it's better than ever.
+Not only does it contain your applications and most recently used programs as before, but it also shows tiles, which are user-defined icons you can configure to access programs, websites and apps more easily.
+This means your most used shortcuts are never more than a click away.

-It's easier to search and find applications as well, just hit the Windows key to bring up the Start menu and start typing to trigger Microsoft's "search anywhere" tool.
-It can not only search your applications, files and browser history, but also the internet as well.
+It's also easier to search and find applications; just hit the Windows key to bring up the Start menu and start typing to trigger Microsoft's "search anywhere" tool.
+It can search your applications, files, browser history, and the Internet.

 The Action Centre

-The action centre is a new panel to Windows 10 where you can get an overview of your common settings as well as notification message from applications.
+The action centre is a new panel for Windows 10, where you can get an overview of your common settings and application notification messages.
 Those yellow balloon tooltips are now notifications in the action centre.
-You can also change some common settings, such as enabling/disabling wireless, Bluetooth, connect to projectors and so on.
-It functions much in the same was as the notifications on a smartphone.
+You can also change some common settings, such as turning wireless, Bluetooth on/off, connecting to projectors, etc. It functions much in the same way as the notifications on a smartphone.

-You can access the notification are by clicking on the little comment speech bubble icon next to the clock.
-This will slide out the action centre.
+You can access the notification area by clicking the little comment speech bubble icon next to the clock.
+This will slide out of the action centre.
 Clicking anywhere outside the action centre will close the window.

 Windows Store

-As with a lot of platforms, Microsoft has introduced the "store" concept for delivering applications via the Windows 10 unified platform design.
+As with many platforms, Microsoft has introduced the "store" concept for delivering applications via the Windows 10 unified platform design.
 The store contains all the apps you could wish for.
-To access the store, click Start then Store.
+To access the store, click Start, then Store.

-You will need to create or sign into a Microsoft account to use the store, even to download "free" apps.
+You must create or sign into a Microsoft account to use the store, even to download "free" apps.

 Video Recording

-Windows 10 has an excellent built-in digital video recorder (DVR) which records what's on the screen, to a video file which you can share online on sites such as YouTube.
-While this feature is mainly aimed at gamers, the video recording feature can be used anywhere.
+Windows 10 has an excellent built-in digital video recorder (DVR), which records what's on the screen to a video file, which you can share online on sites like YouTube.
+While this feature is mainly aimed at gamers, the video recording can be used anywhere.

-To access this feature you need to open the Xbox application.
-You don't need to sign in, simply run it then close or minimise it.
-Once the Xbox application is running, simply press Win+G to bring up the recording bar.
-From here you can click the record button or press the Win+Alt+R to start and stop your recording.
+To access this feature, you need to open the Xbox application.
+You don't need to sign in; run it and close or minimise it.
+Once the Xbox application runs, press Win+G to bring up the recording bar.
+You can click the record button or press the Win + Alt + R to start and stop your recording.

-Your computer must support certain hardware requirements, which unfortunately my PC does not.
-Your PC must support either Intel Quick Sync H.264, NVIDIA NVENC or AMD VCE.
+Your computer must support certain hardware requirements, which my PC does not.
+Your PC must support Intel Quick Sync H.264, NVIDIA NVENC or AMD VCE.

-Once you start recording, all your video recordings will be saved in a folder called 'Capture' that can be found within your Videos folder.
+Once you start recording, all your video recordings will be saved in a folder called 'Capture' in your Videos folder.

 Virtual Desktops

-While not a new idea as they have been around in Linux and Mac OSX for years, Windows 10 finally introduces native virtual desktops to Windows.
-Virtual desktops allow you to organise lots of open applications into groups, which you can easily switch between them.
+While not a new idea, as they have been around in Linux and Mac OSX for years, Windows 10 finally introduces native virtual desktops to Windows.
+Virtual desktops allow you to organise many open applications into groups, which you can easily switch between.

 Virtual desktops are called "Task View" in Windows and can be accessed easily from the taskbar.

-When you click the icon, the Task View interface will open where you can see the virtual desktops you've added.
-When you open the Task View interface for the first time, or you only have one desktop, the "Add a desktop" button is available.
+When you click the icon, the Task View interface will open, where you can see the virtual desktops you've added.
+When you open the Task View interface for the first time or only have one desktop, the "Add a desktop" button is available.
 Click it to add another virtual desktop.

-You can easily switch between virtual desktops using the Win+Tab combo in the same way as you use Alt+Tab to switch Windows
+You can easily switch between virtual desktops using the Win+Tab combo, like Alt + Tab, to switch Windows.

 The Bad Bits

 While there are plenty of great features and new improvements in Windows 10, there are more than a handful of bad features or annoyances.
-Here is my top 5.
+Here are my top 5.

 Bing!

-The new search anywhere features could be a really useful tool, aside from the fact that for searching the internet it can only use Microsoft Bing, which is next to useless compared to the likes of Google.
+The new search anywhere features could be useful tools, aside from the fact that, when searching the Internet, it can only use Microsoft Bing, which is next to useless compared to Google.
 There is no way to change this.

-On a similar note, Cortana Microsofts Siri-like assistant also uses Bing to find answers, and like Siri and Google will record audio and invade privacy even when it's not in use.
+On a similar note, Cortana, a Microsoft Siri-like assistant, also uses Bing to find answers, and like Siri and Google, will record audio and invade privacy even when it's not in use.

 My PC is not a tablet!

-Windows 10 seems to think that my desktop PC is, in fact, a laptop or tablet or some kind of mobile device.
-It keeps on telling me to activate location features (I don't have any GPS device), it keeps telling me to swipe here or swipe there for things, it gives me battery notifications (I have no battery?).
-Then it keeps asking me to try the "tablet mode" in the notification area.
+Windows 10 seems to think that my desktop PC is, in fact, a laptop or tablet or some mobile device.
+It keeps on telling me to activate location features (I don't have any GPS device), it keeps telling me to swipe here or swipe there for things, and it gives me battery notifications (I have no battery?).
+Then, it keeps asking me to try the "tablet mode" in the notification area.

 Windows as a service

-Microsoft is really pushing for the Windows as a service model where instead of the one time purchase, you pay monthly subscriptions to receive updates and the latest versions of Windows as they get released.
-At this time it isn't really clear if the options will be a pay-per-device model, a yearly contract, or some hybrid.
+Microsoft is pushing for Windows as a service model, where instead of the one-time purchase, you pay monthly subscriptions to receive updates and the latest versions of Windows as they are released.
+It isn't really clear if the options will be a pay-per-device model, a yearly contract, or some hybrid.

 There are also rumours that this will lead to Windows being loaded from the Internet rather than a hard drive, making the desktop computer more of a dumb terminal.
-Not sure if I'm keen on either of these.
+I'm not keen on either of these.

 Windows Updates

 Windows Updates are a good thing, but as a power user, I like to be able to decide what gets installed and when.
-I generally wait a while for a service pack before installing it in case there are breaking issues that need to be addressed.
-I've been burnt several times when a Windows update gets released, automatically installed and results in a non-functioning computer.
-In Windows 10, the updates are required and mandatory.
-You don't even really get to say when the next reboot will be, they just guess at 3 am and it reboots regardless.
+I generally wait a while for a service pack before installing it in case breaking issues need to be addressed.
+I've been burnt several times when a Windows update gets released and automatically installed, resulting in a non-functioning computer.
+In Windows 10, updates are required and mandatory.
+You don't even get to say when the next reboot will be; they guess at 3 am, and it reboots regardless.

 Quick Tips